Contents

 The NYC Subway train lines are grouped in different colors, however, they are called by their letter or number.

 Once you are at the train station, it’s important to read the signs!
-Larger stations such as Penn Station, Time Square, and Grand Central Station have multiple lines, so you will want to make sure you swipe your Metrocard at the right turnstile.
+Larger stations such as Penn Station, Times Square, and Grand Central Station have multiple lines, so you will want to make sure you swipe your MetroCard at the right turnstile.

 Traveling Uptown or Downtown

-So for example, if you are at 42nd street (Time Square) and you want to go to Rockefeller Center at 47th-50th Street, you will want to go Uptown and vise Versa.
+So, for example, if you are at 42nd Street (Time Square) and you want to go to Rockefeller Center at 47th-50th Street, you will want to go to Uptown and vice versa.

-Other tips to know are if you are heading to Brooklyn, you are going downtown and the Bronx is Uptown when in NYC.
+Other tips to know about taking the NYC subway are if you are heading to Brooklyn, you are going downtown, and the Bronx is Uptown when in NYC.

 Additionally, if you still feel confused as to if you are on the right side of the platform, you can always ask someone!